dansusman/BGP_Router/README.md

-# BGP Router - J. Adisoetjahya, D. Susman, Networks and Distributed Systems (Northeastern)
+# BGP Router - J. Adisoetjahya, D. Susman

+This repo holds the source code for project 3 - BGP Router in the Networks and Distributed Systems course at Northeastern University (Fall 2021).

 ## High Level Approach